-Considers the ethical issues of using animals in research, education, for food production and as companions.
-Class discussions include the animal welfare/rights movements, the use of IACUCS, and the Animal Welfare Act.
+In this course students consider the ethical issues of using animals in research, education, for food production and as companions.
+Class discussions include the animal welfare/rights movements, the use of IACUCs, and the Animal Welfare Act.

 180 Animal Care Experience (2)